HenriSchulte-MS/FabricAIAssistant/README.md

 1. Modify the cell containing the user input to include your query.
 1. Run the entire notebook.

-# Using Azure AI Agent Service
+## Using Azure AI Agent Service

+Note that this version was last updated for version 1.0.0b5 of azure-ai-projects.

 In addition to Semantic Kernel, there is now also a notebook using Azure AI Agent Service.
 This approach allows for the use of built-in capabilities, such as Code Interpreter, as well as custom functions, such as calling an AI Skill.